 This is a love letter to Andy Rooney.

 If you’re looking for snark about Rooney’s retirement, you won’t find it here.
 Don’t worry, though, because this is the Internet, and snark is always just a click away.
 Oh look: Gawker has one of their typical “we hate Andy Rooney because he’s older than our grandfathers!” posts up, titled “Andy Rooney Is Finally Done Talking.”
-The first line?
-“Momentously eyebrowed useless old crank Andy Rooney…”
+I won’t link to it because I don’t want to give them the traffic, but the first line is “Momentously eyebrowed useless old crank Andy Rooney…”

 This isn’t a surprising thing, because for a while there Gawker had a regular “let’s hate on Andy Rooney” post every Monday morning after his 60 Minutes essays aired, but I was a little surprised by The AV Club’s similarly-titled hit piece, “Andy Rooney Is Done Complaining,” where the writer wonders if, when Rooney is done with his final essay, he will “vanish in a puff of cinder.”
 The only thing worse than these articles are what the readers say in the comments section below them.